jlleongarcia/jlleongarcia/content/blog/dji-oa5pro-firmware.md

 draft: false
 tags: ["Tinkering"]
 summary: Learning how to edit videos with the OA5Pro
 description: Updating OA5 Pro Firmware.
-Compared with a go pro hero 9 andCommenting on my new video edition learnings for youtube.
+Compared with a go pro hero 9 and Commenting on my new video edition learnings for youtube.
 url: 'dji-oa5pro-firmware-updates'
 ---